 Powers built the first three floors of his eponymous, Sullivanesque style hotel in 1914 with design help from the Hancock Brothers, with two floors added in 1919 using designs by William F. Kurke.

 When it was built, the hotel was quite luxurious and charged $1.00-$1.50 per room.
 The hotel’s amenities, like hot and cold running water in every room, in-house dining, and fireproof construction catered to passengers and dignitaries arriving at the nearby Great Northern Railroad depot.
 The hotel was family-run from its opening until it closed in the fall of 1981.

 The Powers Coffee Shop was one of the first public places where North Dakota’s native daughter Peggy Lee performed.
 Lee – originally from Jamestown, ND – was an accomplished jazz and popular music singer, songwriter, composer, and actress who built a career that spanned six decades.

-Today, the art moderne coffee shop space is occupied by BernBaum’s, a Nordic-Jewish deli serving up delicious, locally-sourced food for breakfast and lunch.
+Today, the art moderne coffee shop space is occupied by BernBaum’s, a Nordic-Jewish deli serving up delicious, locally-sourced food for breakfast, lunch, and weekend dinners.

 314 Broadway N, Fargo